A decree nisi refers to a provisional order by a court in Australia that signifies the court is satisfied that the applicant is entitled to a divorce

 Applying for a decree nisi involves submitting a divorce application to the Family Court of Australia or the Federal Circuit Court.
 The application can be made individually or jointly.

 If the court is satisfied with the evidence presented, a decree nisi will be granted.
-It’s advisable to seek legal advice to ensure all requirements are met, and the process runs smoothly.
+It’s advisable to seek legal advice from a divorce lawyer to ensure all requirements are met, and the process runs smoothly.

 The decree nisi is an important milestone in the Australian divorce process, marking the court’s provisional approval of a divorce.